naokikambe/example_teradata_dag/README.md

 ## Usage

-1. Make sure your Apache Airflow instance is running.
+1. Ensure your Apache Airflow instance is running.

 2. Copy the `teradata_example_dag.py` file to your Airflow DAGs folder.